IRT-SystemX/InteractiveAI/README.md

 > **_NOTE:_** For this step, you should already have a running simulator.
 If not, you can use the simulator we provided as an example.
 For this, please follow the tutorial provided in InteractiveAI/usecases_examples/PowerGrid/ then set the VITE_POWERGRID_SIMU variable to http://YOUR_SERVER_ADDRESS:5100/
 >
 >
-2. Run InteractiveAI assistant
+2. **Run InteractiveAI assistant**
 ```sh
 cd config/dev/cab-standalone
 ./docker-compose.sh
 ```
 > **_NOTE:_** You will see the word cab (Cockpit Assistant Bidirectionnel) on most files in the project.
 Note that it was the initial project name of InteractiveAI.
 Might be updated later.

-3. Setting up Keycloak `Frontend URL`
+3. **Setting up Keycloak `Frontend URL`**
-    * **Access Keycloak Interface**:
+    * Access Keycloak Interface:
       - Ensure that your Keycloak instance is running and accessible.
       - Open a web browser and navigate to the Keycloak admin console, typically available at `http://localhost:89/auth/admin`.
-    * **Login to Keycloak Admin Console**:
+    * Login to Keycloak Admin Console:
       - Log in to the Keycloak admin console using your administrator credentials (`admin:admin` by default)
-    * **Navigate to Client Settings**:
+    * Configure frontendUrl:
+      - On the Keycloak admin console, locate and click on the "Realm Settings" section.
+      - In the Frontend URL setting, add the URL of your Assistant Platform frontend as a valid redirect URI.
+This URL is typically where your frontend application is hosted.
+For example, if your frontend is hosted locally for development purposes, you might add `http://localhost:3200/*`.
+      - After adding the frontend URL, save the changes to update the client settings.
+    * Configure Valid Redirect URIs:
       - On the Keycloak admin console, locate and click on the "Clients" section.
       - Select the client representing your Assistant Platform application.
-    * **Configure FrontendUrl**:
       - Within the client settings, look for the "Valid Redirect URIs" or similar configuration field.
-      - Add the URL of your Assistant Platform frontend as a valid redirect URI.
-This URL is typically where your frontend application is hosted.
-For example, if your frontend is hosted locally for development purposes, you might add `http://localhost:3200/*`.
-      - Ensure that the frontend URL you specify matches the actual URL where your frontend application is accessible.
-    * **Save Changes**:
+      - Add the URL of your Assistant Platform frontend, it should match the one used in the frontendUrl setting.
-      - After adding the frontend URL, save the changes to update the client settings.
+      - After adding the Valid Redirect URIs, save the changes to update the client settings.

-4. Load resources
+4. **Load resources**

-**WARINING:** You need to restart the frontend after updating the URL on keycloak do it before loading the resources.
+**WARNING:** You need to restart the frontend after updating the URL on keycloak do it before loading the resources.
 ```sh
 docker restart frontend
 ```